Aims of the Committee

 dr. Irem Onur, MD, MIAC (Turkey)

 Dr. Irem Onur received her medical degree from the University of Hacettepe, School of Medicine in 1999.
-She completed his anatomical pathology training in 2004 at Ankara Numune Training and Research Hospital and cytopathology fellowship in 2004 at University of Ege.
+She completed her anatomical pathology training in 2004 at Ankara Numune Training and Research Hospital and cytopathology fellowship in 2004 at University of Ege.
 She did her research fellowship in cytopathology at the Johns Hopkins Hospital, Department of Cytopathology between 2013-2014.

 She is the Director of the Department of Cytopathology at Istanbul University-Cerrahpasa, Cerrahpasa School of Medicine since 2019.
 Currently, she is the president-elect of Turkish Society of Cytopathology and will begin her service in June 2025.
 She is also a member of International Academy of Cytology.